-3. Revisit them regularly to track progress or reevaluate if they are still the RIGHT goals.
+Revisit your goals regularly to track progress or evaluate if they are the right goals.

 Making progress is a motivator on its own.
 There are few things more satisfying than being able to check off progress on something.
 That, by itself, is a success as you move towards your main goal.
 Also, sometimes your goals need to shift or change as circumstances change, and that’s ok.
 For example, a family member get’s really sick and suddenly your timeline for your blogging goal needs to be adjusted so that you can be involved in their care.
 Life happens and so be flexible.
 To quote Dwight D. Eisenhower: “Plans are nothing; planning is everything.”

-4. Consider sharing them with a mentor to help with accountability.
+Share them with a mentor or coach to help keep you accountable.

 It can be really helpful to share your goals with a mentor in your life because it can become a motivator for you to make progress on them.
 Your mentor can also be a resource to walk you through challenges or obstacles you face as you work on your goals.

 4. Surround yourself with people who will support you through both your successes and failures.

 My series on Building a Mentorship Network emphasizes how important it is to have many different types of people in our lives to support us in many different ways.
 We will all get lost, we will all get knocked down, and we will all do stupid things that come back to kick us in the ass.
 We will also all create something wonderful, do something great, and be part of something worth sharing.

 At any given time we all need someone to be there for those moments.
 Those people don’t need to share your definitions for success or failure, but they need to be able to celebrate or commiserate with you in turn and help you block out the noise.